JakeDahl/coffeestain_website/README.md

 * `npx cdk deploy`  deploy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+## Must run build on frontend/coffeestain to generate a new frontend build for frontend changes to reflect.